 During the course of our engagement you may disclose personal data to us in order that we may provide our services to you.
-The processing of personal data is regulated in the UK by the General Data Protection Regulation EU 2016/679 as supplemented by the Data Protection Act 2018 together with other laws which relate to privacy and electronic communications.
+The processing of personal data is regulated in the UK by the Data Protection Act 2018 together with other laws which relate to privacy and electronic communications.
 In this clause, we refer to these laws as “Data Protection Law“.
 In providing our services, we act as an independent controller and are, therefore, responsible for complying with Data Protection Law in respect of any personal data we process in providing our services to you.
 Our privacy statement, which can be accessed at www.lawrie-ip.com explains how we process personal data.
 You are also an independent controller responsible for complying with Data Protection Law in respect of the personal data you process and, accordingly, where you disclose personal data to us you confirm that such disclosure is fair and lawful and otherwise does not contravene Data Protection Law.
 Terms used in this clause bear the same meanings as are ascribed to them in Data Protection Law

-By instructing us you are consenting to our use of relevant personal data as appropriate in the course of our Services, including any transfers of such data outside the European Economic Area.
+By instructing us you are consenting to our use of relevant personal data as appropriate in the course of our Services, including any transfers of such data outside the United Kingdom or European Economic Area.
 You also agree that we may process/disclose personal data in connection with: (a) the carrying out of credit checks and the taking of credit references; (b) client identification procedures; (c) conflict of interest checks; and (d) the delivery of our Services.

 When we send any warning on your behalf to a third party, you agree to indemnify us against the risk of us being sued for making an unjustified threat of infringement.
 We may also request that any such warning communication be sent by you to the third party.
 The aim of this provision is to allow us to maintain our objectivity in contentious matters, which may otherwise diminish if we were to become a party to any proceedings.